In This Article

 Then, on a recent search for new videos to try, I discovered the #ChloeTingChallenge on Instagram.
 If you know me, you probably don’t ever want to hear this phrase again because I’ve been talking about it nonstop since that fateful day.
 I just can’t help it; aside from being the first—and only—core routine that works for me, it actually makes me look forward to exercising every single morning (and I’m not even a morning person).
-Ahead, my honest review of the best at-home ab workout I’ve tried.
+Ahead, here's my honest review after trying the Chloe Ting challenge, with tips from experts on the workout itself.

 What Is the Chloe Ting Challenge?

 If you follow Chloe Ting, you’ll be familiar with her free YouTube programs, which she calls “Challenges.”
 Like many other fitness influencers, she sometimes launches individual videos as part of an overall series, creating comprehensive programs you can follow over the course of a month (or a couple of weeks, depending on the challenge).
 You can see the full library of existing programs on her website, ranging from two-week shreds to options that work specific body parts like the arms or thighs.

 As mentioned, I initially discovered all of this through social media—and that was what caught my attention.
 I had never before witnessed so many people saying the name of a free, at-home workout in tones of awestruck obsession.
 Her community of followers was saying “Chloe Ting Challenge” the way I usually say “Levain chocolate chip walnut cookie.”
 I immediately gave in to the social media hype and chose a program to try.